On the joint estimation of flow fields and particle properties from Lagrangian data: Joint estimation of flow fields and particle positions

-\Cref{fig: TBL: tracks} shows a set of raw, filtered, and jointly estimated tracks at the lowest and highest noise levels for the densest seeding case, with $\delta = 9 l_\nu$.
-Tracks are colored by the $v_3$-component of velocity and its absolute error, where the $z$-direction corresponds to the optical axis and hence the largest errors.
-Finite-difference velocities are highly sensitive to noise, obscuring the underlying flow.
-Filtering suppresses this amplification and recovers tracks that qualitatively resemble the ground truth, but at high noise levels, errors in the filtered tracks remain pronounced.
-This is especially true within segments that exhibit high curvature, where localization errors rival the real particle motion, and near domain boundaries, where the data are sparse.
-Joint particle--flow estimation overcomes these challenges by enforcing physics-based constraints, yielding consistently low errors across the entire time span of each track at each noise level and each seeding density.
-A closeup in \cref{fig: TBL: single track} illustrates this difference: the jointly estimated track captures subtle fluctuations of the true trajectory, while the filtered track is visibly distorted.
-Quantitatively, at low noise, NRMSEs of the $v_3$-component velocity are 17.6\%, 8.0\%, and 4.2\% for finite difference, B-spline, and KCT (joint estimation), respectively; at high noise they rise to 174.4\%, 64.7\%, and 19.3\%.
-Thus, noise amplifies errors in raw and filtered tracks by nearly an order of magnitude, whereas joint estimation limits the amplification to about a factor of five.
-This robustness carries directly into the flow reconstruction, as examined below.
+\Cref{fig: TBL: tracks} shows representative raw, filtered, and jointly estimated tracks for the densest seeding case, $\delta = 9\ell_\nu$, at the lowest and highest noise levels.
+Tracks are colored by the $v_3$ component of velocity and by its absolute error.
+The $z$-direction coincides with the optical axis and therefore exhibits the largest localization errors.
+Finite difference velocities are highly sensitive to noise, largely obscuring the underlying flow.
+Track filtering suppresses this amplification and recovers tracks that qualitatively resemble the ground truth, but at high noise the filtered tracks still exhibit substantial errors.
+This is especially evident in segments of high curvature, where localization errors become comparable to the true particle motion, and near the first and last time steps, where the available temporal support is limited.
+Joint estimation ameliorates these issues through physical constraints, yielding low errors over the full extent of each track across all noise levels and seeding densities.
+A close-up in \cref{fig: TBL: single track} shows this contrast: the ``jointly estimated track'' captures subtle fluctuations of the true trajectory, whereas the filtered track remains visibly distorted.
+Quantitatively, at low noise, NRMSEs for the $v_3$ velocity component are 17.9\%, 7.7\%, and 3.9\% for finite differencing, B-spline filtering, and KCTs with joint estimation, respectively.
+At high noise, these errors increase to 174.4\%, 47.2\%, and 9.0\%.
+That is to say, noise amplifies the errors of the raw and filtered tracks by nearly an order of magnitude, whereas joint estimation limits the amplification to roughly a factor of two to three.
+This robustness carries directly into the flow reconstruction, as discussed next.